 Vehicle and driver must comply with the applicable regulations (operational and road safety, equipment)

-The principles listed above also apply to the transport of uncleaned, empty gas cylinders.
-In this case, any deviating information concerning the packages shall be noted in the transport documentation.
+The principles listed above also apply to transporting uncleaned, empty gas cylinders.
+In this case, the transport documentation shall note any deviating information concerning the packages.

 If the exemption limit is exceeded, additional special regulations must be observed: